Testy summit exchange offers peek at U.S.-China rivalry

 Tensions had been building in the lead-up to the annual APEC gathering over a proposed U.S.-led free trade deal that Washington wants as counterbalance to Chinese influence but Beijing sees as an attempt to force it to play by U.S. rules.

-The situation came to a head at a news conference -- on the eve of a leaders' meeting hosted by President Barack Obama -- when senior trade officials sparred over a proposed Transpacific Partnership between the United States and at least eight other Asia-Pacific economies.
+The situation came to a head at a news conference -- on the eve of a leaders' meeting hosted by U.S. President Barack Obama -- when senior trade officials sparred over a proposed Trans-Pacific Partnership between the United States and at least eight other Asia-Pacific economies.

 China's Assistant Commerce Minister Yu Jianhua struck first, saying pointedly that Beijing had not been asked to join talks on the pact but "if one day we receive such an invitation, we will seriously study the invitation."